Buddy Roemer: Tenure as governor

-In 1990, Roemer vetoed a bill – authored by Democratic Senator Mike Cross and supported by the influential Republican Senator Fritz H. Windhorst of Gretna and state Senate President, Allen Bares of Lafayette.
-Bares had been supported by Roemer as Senate president over Sydney B. Nelson of Shreveport, who had been politicking behind the scenes for months for the position.
-After two years, senators removed Bares from the position and returned previous president Sammy Nunez of Chalmette in St. Bernard Parish, it was seen as a striking rebuke to Roemer.

 The Cross bill sought to ban abortion in cases of rape and incest and imposed fines of up to $100,000 and ten years imprisonment on the practitioners.
 Roemer declared the legislation incompatible with the United States Supreme Court decision Roe v.
 Wade.
 His veto alienated large numbers of his socially conservative electoral base.
 The legislature subsequently overrode Roemer's veto with an even larger margin than in the original bill.
 State Representative Woody Jenkins of Baton Rouge, one of the leading abortion foes in the legislature, said the prohibition regarding rape and incest is needed to prevent women from filing false claims in such matters.
 State Senator Sydney Nelson said that he opposed the abortion ban because of the problems of unwanted children and defective births.
 Nevertheless, in 1991, United States District Judge Adrian G. Duplantier of New Orleans, a former state senator, ruled that the measure was in conflict with Roe v.
 Wade and the 1991 companion ruling Planned Parenthood of Pennsylvania v.
 Casey.

 Roemer came under fire for hiring a friend to teach positive thinking to his staff.
 Staffers were asked to wear rubber bands on their wrists and were told to snap a band whenever they had negative thoughts.
-Earlier, in 1989, Roemer had separated from his second wife, the former Patti Crocker, with the divorce final in 1990, after seventeen years of marriage.
-His widow is Patti Crocker Marchiafava of Elkin, North Carolina; the couple had one child, Dakota Frost Roemer, a businessman in Baton Rouge, who in 2012 married the former Heather Rae Gatte, daughter of Nacis and Patty Gatte of Iota, Louisiana.

-Roemer presided over the legalization of a state lottery and controversial riverboat gambling, initiatives some reformers opposed.
-In 1991, with his support, the legislature legalized fifteen floating casinos throughout Louisiana and video poker at bars and truck stops throughout the state.
-He left office before the riverboat casinos or video poker went on line.